 There are some distinctions between same-sex marriages and those between a man and a woman, most notably in the divorce proceedings.
 Adultery can only involve sexual conduct with a member of the opposite sex, although this is technically the same ruling in opposite-sex marriages too. non-consummation is not grounds for annulment of same-sex marriage, whereas it is in opposite-sex marriages.

 Personalised Gifts for the Groom

 So, in the modern age, your groom probably won't have had you kidnapped, is presumably not going to demand to be known as bride-man or bride-hero and will very likely help out with more of the wedding arrangements than simply preparing a speech and saying, 'I do'.
-Compared to our historical counterparts, we've a lot to be thankful for, and personalised groom gifts are a great way to share this sentiment, whether you're a bride, or another groom.
+Compared to our historical counterparts, we have a lot to be thankful for, and personalised groom gifts are a great way to share this sentiment, whether you're a bride or another groom.